Dust Brothers: Unrealized album

-Controversy with the Chemical Brothers
+Interactions with the Chemical Brothers

 The Dust Brothers name and trademark was used by the British duo that eventually became the Chemical Brothers as they began their career.
-Used as a homage to the American group, they changed their name when they were unable to convince the Dust Brothers to sell the name.
-Eventually the groups reached an understanding, and the Chemical Brothers' 1997 EP Elektrobank featured a Dust Brothers remix of the title track.
+Used as an homage to the American group, they changed their name when they were unable to convince the Dust Brothers to sell the name.
+Their subsequent debut album, published as the Chemical Brothers, was then named Exit Planet Dust.
+Eventually the groups reached an understanding, and the duos swapped remixes - the Chemical Brothers' 1997 EP Elektrobank featured a Dust Brothers remix of the title track, while The Chemical Brothers remixed the Dust Brothers track "Realize" for the soundtrack of the 1998 film Dead Man on Campus.